Understanding map

 function from dozens of other languages.
 Or to say it correctly, I mostly learned a wrong explanation

-.
-It applies the function to every element in the list, and returns a new list
+a list.
+It applies the function to every element in the list, and returns a new list.

 You will often see examples like this: